-A vibrant and spicy pineapple coconut salsa with both sweet and heat.
-It's such a refreshing and delicious snack, or topping for burgers and grilled meats.
+A vibrant salsa with both sweet and heat.
+Pineapple Jalapeño Salsa with Coconut and Lime is a delicious snack and a topping for burgers and grilled meats.

 Love salsa?
 Try this Fresh Tomato Basil Salsa or some Grilled Corn Salsa!